Percussion mallet: Drum sticks

 Drum sticks are beaters normally used in pairs, with each held in one hand, and are similar to or derived from the snare drum sticks that were subsequently adopted for kit drumming.

 They are the most general-purpose beaters, and the term covers a wide variety of beaters, but they are mainly used for untuned percussion.

 Mallets

 As well as being a general term for a hand-held beater, mallet is also used specifically to refer to a hand-held beater comprising a head connected to a thin shaft, and used in pairs.
 There is a wide selection of mallets to choose from to create a desired sound, articulation, character, and dynamic for the pieces being played.
-Professional percussionists typically have a good selection of mallets on hand in order to be prepared for each piece.
+Professional percussionists typically have a good selection of mallets on hand to be prepared for each piece.